 - 2.3.
-The NIAO audit approach is risk-based, informed by a good understanding of the operations of Causeway Coast & Glens Borough Council and an assessment of the risks associated with the financial statements and the regularity of underlying transactions. - 2.4.
-Our initial assessment of Causeway Coast & Glens Borough Council's operations and control environment has identified areas of significant risk which require a specific audit response.
-These are listed below in section 3.
-Against each risk we have provided a preliminary audit response.
-On completion of our audit we will provide a further update on each of these risks in our Report to those charged with Governance. - 2.5.
+The NIAO audit approach is risk-based, informed by a good understanding of the operations of the Council and an assessment of the risks associated with the financial statements. - 2.4.
+Our initial assessment of the Council's operations and control environment has identified one area of significant risk which requires a specific audit response.
+This is listed below in section 3.
+Against this risk we have provided a preliminary audit response.
+On completion of our audit we will provide a further update on the risk in our Report to those charged with Governance. - 2.5.
 For all significant audit areas, we will use a variety of audit techniques, including analytical procedures and sampling of transactions. - 2.6.
-We will review other accounting systems and management controls operated by the Causeway Coast & Glens Borough Council only to the extent we consider necessary for the effective performance of the audit.
+We will review other accounting systems and management controls operated by the Council only to the extent we consider necessary for the effective performance of the audit.
 As a result, our review may not detect all weaknesses that exist or all improvements that could be made.
 Where we do uncover any significant deficiency weaknesses we will report these to you, with our recommendations for improvements.